 - If an implementation represents $a{sk}$ internally as a sequence of 32 bytes with the 4 bits of zero padding intact, it will be in the correct form for use as an input to PRFaddr, PRFnf, and PRFpk without need for bit-shifting.
-Future key representations may make use of these padding bits. - For addresses on the production network, the lead bytes and encoded length cause the first two characters of the Base58Check encoding to be fixed as "SK".
-For the test network, the first two characters are fixed as "ST".
+Future key representations may make use of these padding bits. - For addresses on Mainnet, the lead bytes and encoded length cause the first two characters of the Base58Check encoding to be fixed as "SK".
+For Testnet, the first two characters are fixed as "ST".